 - Allow about 1 car length per 10 MPH of speed (so, for example, if you are travelling 60 MPH, allow roughly 6 car lengths of space between your vehicle and the one in front).

 - Choose a marker on the road (for example a traffic sign) and count the amount of time between when the car in front of you passes the marker, and when your car passes.
 There should be at least 3 seconds between when the back of the front car passes the marker and when the front of your car reaches the marker.

 - Allow an extra second or two if it is raining or the pavement is wet.

 What to do if you are in a Rear-End Accident?

-If you are involved in a rear-end collision as the result of tailgating, contact a Los Angeles a rear end accident lawyer.
+If you are involved in a rear-end collision as the result of tailgating, contact a Los Angeles car accident lawyer.
 At The Dominguez Firm, our award-winning team of personal injury lawyers will fight for you and get you the compensation you deserve.
 Call our offices today for a free consultation at 800-818-1818.